Updated August 2026 · Verified against Government of Saskatchewan guidelines

 Can I apply for uranium exploration?

-Yes, but the maximum rebate is capped at $50,000 (25% of eligible costs) versus $150,000 for other hard-rock minerals.
-All hard-rock minerals are now eligible under the 2023 expansion.
+Yes, but the maximum rebate is capped at $50,000 (25% of eligible costs) versus $150,000 for other minerals.
+All minerals regulated under The Mineral Tenure Registry Regulations are eligible, anywhere in Saskatchewan.

 How much do I get for a $200K drilling project?